6 live EVM networks

 What does revoking do?

-For ERC-20s, revoking sets the spender allowance to zero.
+For PRC-20, BEP-20, and ERC-20 tokens, revoking sets the spender allowance to zero.
 For NFTs, it clears the relevant operator or per-token approval.

 Is the desktop app available yet?